hotosm/hotosm-website/_posts/2016-01-07-a-crowd-sourced-public-transportation-map-for-managua.md

 Summary Text: There is no map for the 42 bus lines in Metropolitan Managua, capital of Nicaragua, where 80% of the 2 million inhabitants that are dependent on buses to commute to work or school.
 But engaged citizens used Free Technology and the power of collaboration to create the first digital public transportation map.
-Now they seek support (http://support.mapanica.net) to print it.
 Person: Felix Delattre
 Working Group: []
 Project: